John Nicolson: Member of Parliament for East Dunbartonshire (2015–17)

 In 2016, Nicolson put forward a Private Member's Bill for an 'Alan Turing law' which would retrospectively pardon all gay men who had been convicted of offences no longer on the statute books.
 The Conservative government initially promised to support his proposed legislation, but then reversed its position following Theresa May's election as Conservative leader, causing a number of Tory MPs to condemn their own front bench as untrustworthy.
 Nicolson's bill was filibustered by Conservative government Justice Minister Sam Gyimah.
 The SNP Scottish Government subsequently announced that it would pick up and pass a Scottish version of the bill with all party support at Holyrood, the Historical Sexual Offences (Pardons and Disregards) (Scotland) Act 2018 which came into effect in 2019.

 In 2016, The Herald newspaper dubbed him "bottom of the league for written questions", after reporting that he had submitted fewer than any other newly elected SNP MP.
 Commenting on the story, the Scottish National Party said this was "traditional for senior frontbenchers who can question ministers in other ways."

 In 2016, Nicolson repeatedly criticised on social media STV's Digital Politics and Comment Editor, Stephen Daisley, who had published critical opinion pieces about the SNP.
 He tweeted: "[Daisley] is meant to be a neutral journalist – not an activist."
 Nicolson and another SNP MP, Pete Wishart, complained about him to STV bosses and Daisley alleges he was told, "We can't afford to have a member of the Culture, Media and Sport Committee complaining about us."
 Daisley stopped writing opinion pieces for STV and Nicolson and Wishart were accused of "gagging" him.
 However, the SNP said: "At no point did they ask for Mr Daisley to stop writing and any suggestion otherwise is completely untrue.
 Any editorial decisions are entirely a matter for STV."
 STV denied censoring any of its journalists.

-Nicolson described the 2017 campaign against him by the Liberal Democrats in East Dunbartonshire as "relentlessly negative".
-However, 61% of Nicolson's constituents in East Dunbartonshire had voted for the Union in 2014 and, amid strong opposition to a second independence referendum from voters, Jo Swinson retook the seat with a majority of 5,339 over the SNP.
-East Dunbartonshire was one of 21 SNP seats lost on election night as the party's vote dropped nationwide by 13%.
+Nicolson failed to be re-elected in 2017, losing to the seat's former MP, Liberal Democrat Jo Swinson.